tiongleslie/crystal-structure-classification/README.md

   5) SciPy - Python3 (please refer to https://anaconda.org/anaconda/scipy)

 ### Dataset
-Please refer to [1] for dataset information.
+Please refer to [1] for the dataset information.

 ### Paper Citation
   [1]